2D setups

 Rayleigh-Taylor instability

-A denser fluid sits on top of a less dense fluid, but as the boundary is perturbed, a well- known mushroom-like structure forms.
-The default setup corresponds to a single peak of a velocity perturbation of the center of the domain.
-In this setup, the top of the cold mushroom structure forms its own Rayleigh-Taylor instability as it rises.
+In this well-known setup, a denser fluid sits on top of a less dense fluid.
+As the boundary is perturbed with a small velocity, a mushroom-like structure forms.
+The default setup corresponds to a single peak in velocity at the center of the center of the domain, but the user can investigate multiple linearly added perturbations as well.
 This setup demonstrates:

 • Fixed-acceleration gravity in 2D with wall boundary conditions